cpske/ISP/software-process/index.md

 * How can you reduce time or effort with reducing scope or quality?
 * Can you improve quality without increasing effort or time?

-One way is a change in technology: a different language or better development tools.
+1. Change in technology: use a different language or better development tools.
 But these usually don't have a big effect.

-Another factor is training and education.
+2. Training and education can improve productivity.
 That takes time, so it may not help a current project.

-One factor that *can* have a big effect is **software process**.
+3. Improve the **software process** -- this can have a *big*, *immediate* effect.

 A good process helps to:

-- structure development so you get the most done while maintaining quality
+- structure development so you get more done while maintaining quality

+Examples:
 - use iterative development with short iterations
 - each iteration has a goal and criteria to evaluate if it has been achieved
 - have defined roles and responsibilities
 - use "pull requests", code review, and unit testing in your workflow
 - "retrospective" meeting after each iteration to improve your process
 - continuous integration (CI) to automatically test your software
 - track issues and defects

 - make routine decisions automatic so you don't waste time deciding them